-If a website URL doesn't have "https" at the beginning, it may not be secured.
-However, some sites only show "http", but they may still be secured.
-You can easily tell if an "http" site is actually secured!
-In browsers such as Safari or Chrome, look for the lock icon in the URL bar as another indicator that the website is secured.
+If a website URL doesn't start with 'https', it may not be secured.
+However, some sites that only show 'http' may still be secure.
+If you're unsure, browsers such as Safari or Chrome show a lock icon in the URL bar as another indicator that the website is secured.

-If the website is secured, then the problem is likely the x-frame-options response or CSP headers.
-Keep reading to learn about these.
+If the website is secured, then the problem could be the x-frame-options response or CSP headers.
+Keep reading to learn how to handle these situations.

 The website has the x-frame-options response header

-Simply paste in the URL for the website you want to embed, and click Test Header.
-If the result is "Couldn't find the X-Frame-Options header...", that means this isn't the reason the website isn't embedding.
+Simply paste the website URL you want to embed and click Test Header.
+If the X-Frame-Options header isn't detected, that means this isn't the reason the website won't embed.

 The website uses a CSP policy that prevents embedding

-The Content-Security-Policy directive shares some similarities with the X-Frame-Options header, and may be used to fulfill some of the same functions.
-You can use this website to check if there are CSP headers in the website.
+The Content-Security-Policy (CSP) directive shares some similarities with the X-Frame-Options header, and some IT professionals use it to fulfill some of the same functions.
+Use this CSP Evaluator to check for CSP headers in the website.

-Simply paste in the URL for the website you want to embed, and click CHECK CSP.
-If the result is "No CSP headers found", that means this isn't the reason the website isn't embedding.
+Simply paste the website URL you want to embed and click CHECK CSP.
+If the result is 'No CSP headers found', that means this isn't the reason the website isn't embedding.

 Can I make the website embeddable?